Academic: As Professor of Computer Science at BU, my academic research is

 At Cogo Labs, I've been working on a

-fascinating problem domain since the company's founding in 2005: the
+fascinating problem domain since the company's founding: the

 algorithmic, data management, and systems-building challenges that arise on the buy